EveCopilot/morph/README.md

-# morph
+# Morph

-CLI for converting EVE's static data export
+A CLI tool for converting EVE's static data export